eric2013264/IG-Line-Break/README.md

 # IG-Line-Break

-A formatting tool that helps with Instagram captions.
+A formatting tool for Instagram captions.
+Instagram doesn't preserve the nextline white space entered when the user hits the return key.
 This tool inserts a line break (unicode blank character) when the return key is pressed, retaining the formatting intended.

 https://eric2013264.github.io/IG-Line-Break